sunfe2009/blog-template/src/content/blog/post-options.md

 tags: ["setup"]
 ---

+> You only need this when you edit the markdown files directly.
+When you use [pagecms](https://next.pagescms.org) you can configure the post directly in the browser and don't need to worry about this.

 here are all options you can use in the frontmatter of a blog post:

 ### title: string (required)